gjdanis/gjdanis.github.io/_posts/2015-10-19-dynamic-programming-memo.md

 Let's take a look at another example, the so called [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
 Given a set of items, each with a weight and a value, a solution to the knapsack problem determines which subset of items to include in a knapsack such that the total knapsack weight is less than or equal to a given limit and the total value of the knapsack is as large as possible.
 The items cannot be broken apart and can only be taken once.

 If we have no items to take, our solution is empty (no items, no weight, no value).
 If, however, we have items to take, there are two possibilities to consider when choosing whether or not to pack an item.
-If the item and the current knapsack weight are less than the weight limit, we can either take the item, thereby increasing our total value and weight, or leave the item behind (we don't have to take it just because we can).
+First, if the item and the current knapsack weight are less than the weight limit, we can either take the item, thereby increasing our total value and weight, or leave the item behind (we don't have to take it just because we can).
 The second possibility forces the decision on us: if instead the item puts us over the capacity, we can't take it, and it must be left behind.

 This sounds like a recursive solution.
 We look at the first item in the available set, and solve the problem on the remaining items recursively.
 The choice that produces the best total value wins and is returned.